gabrielgatu/elixible/README.md

 Elixible is a minimal, and still under development, XMPP client written in elixir.

-This project is bornt with the intention to understand better how XMPP works, so, this has to be considered as a learning project.
+This project is born with the intention just to understand better how XMPP works, so, this has to be considered as a learning project and, definitively, not production ready.

 More details will be added as soon as I have some free time :)